|Protocol 1:||The standard for secure encryption.|

 Getting Started: To start using the In-Browser Pizza Scrambler, first you must upload an image from your computer.
 To do this, click the "Browse" button, select the image you want, and then click "Open" - note that pictures with more than 2073600 pixels will throw a warning, and are not guaranteed to work.
 You will also have to type a password into the box labeled "Password".
 Note that passwords are case-sensitive.

-Encrypting: The next step is to encrypt your image using your password.
+Encrypting: The next step is to encrypt your image.
 You can do this yourself by mixing and matching component functions, or use one of the Standard Protocols.
 Feel free to stack multiple protocols on top of each other, or use them backwards by clicking "Decrypt".
-The more operations you perform, the more scrambled (and thus more secure) your image will be.
+The more operations you perform, the more scrambled (and thus more secure) the result will be.

-Transparency: Due to the nature of image compression, transparency doesn't mix very well with the algorithms used to scramble images.
+Transparency: Due to the nature of image compression and blob data, it's simply impossible for the algorithm to preserve transparency.
 As such, any transparency present in the image will automatically be replaced by a solid color, which can be altered by clicking on the color picker, labeled "Background Color".
-While this is sub-optimal, it's the best mechanism I could come up while both maintaining safety and using existing image formats.

 The Format: I wanted the output to be in the same format as the input, so that people would be familiar with handling the encrypted data.
 Furthermore, this allowed people to see the extent to which the encryption had worked - the system inspires confidence by displaying the seemingly-random output, letting the user feel safe.
 I initially experimented with multiple different image types, but quickly found that lossy compression ruined any attempt at encryption, which prevented the use of JPEGs.
 I therefore gravitated towards PNG - in the end, implementing transparency proved impossible, but none of the other formats were any better on that front, so PNG remained the winner.

 The Original Implementation: I started by working with what I knew: Java.
 It wasn't perfect, but it could run on pretty much any machine, and the program itself was a rather small download.
-A few people tried it out, and said it worked fine.
-You can still download some of those old versions (as well as their source code) here.
+A few of my friends tried it out, and said it worked fine.
+That said, getting someone to download and run a program isn't always easy (and rightly so), so my work was left fairly unused.

 Does the Scrambler have network traffic that can be spied on?
 No, it doesn't.
-The images you load into the Scrambler never head out to the network until you hit "Upload", and unscrambling is done client-side as well, so packet sniffers are useless.
-However, keep in mind that, on insecure networks, it is possible for hackers to view your screen and files, rendering the Scrambler useless.
+The images you load into the Scrambler never head out to the network, and unscrambling is done client-side as well.
+However, keep in mind that, on insecure networks, it might be possible for hackers to view your screen and files, rendering the Scrambler useless.

 Why is this process so slow?
 Why does it take so much RAM?
 Because this whole process takes place within your browser, it's not incredibly efficient, especially when dealing with large images.
 Unfortunately, that's simply the nature of browser-based computing.
-Luckily, through the use of web workers, I have made the process at least a bit more usable on large images.
+Luckily, through the use of web workers, I have made the process at least a bit more usable when it comes to large images.

 How safe is this encryption?
 The main limitation on safety is actually in the password system - in order to easily fit into browser operations, all passwords are hashed onto a set of around 1.2 billion values.
 Thus, it is possible to "brute-force" the operation, trying every hash value until you get a match.
 This would take decades on a normal home computer, but a supercomputer could likely do it in about a day - except for the fact that it would also have to recognize when it found a match, which might take significantly longer, depending on the metric used.
-This also assumes that the supercomputer knows which protocol you used.
-Finally, since the algorithm is open-source, you can rest assured that its security cannot be compromised through non-computational means - everyone has access to its methods, and therefore it relies on only mathematics to remain safe, for better or worse.
+There would also be some difficulty involved in figuring out which protocol was used for encryption.
+Finally, while I believe that the algorithm doesn't have any mathematical workarounds, I haven't spent any time trying to prove it, so perhaps there is a clever way around it that I haven't thought of.
+If you come up with one, let me know - I'd love to try fixing it!

 What does the name mean?
 I wrote the original version of this program during my early days at college.
 When working on programming projects in my dorm room, I would often lose track of time, and end up debugging things with my stomach rumbling, certain that I'd have everything fixed in just a minute and then be able to go get lunch.
 As such, almost all of my test images were of the most delicious food I could think of: pizza.
 I already referred to the process as "scrambling", since early versions looked like they had been mixed with a whisk, like a scrambled egg.
 Continuing the food theme only seemed appropriate, and thus the moniker "Scrambled Pizza" was born.